TroyB95/minesweeper/HOW_TO_PLAY.md

 ### How to play

 TLDR: Right-click and flag squares which have mines under, uncover the rest of the squares without hitting a mine.
+You win once all correct squares have been flagged and flipped

 - Step 1: Select a Difficulty from the menu.